ppaanngggg/yolo-doclaynet/README.md

 print(pred)
 ```

+The predict result refer to this [doc](https://docs.ultralytics.com/modes/predict/#working-with-results)

+### Server

-Or you can simply `python main.py` to serve the model.
+You can simply `python main.py` to serve the model.
+Open http://localhost:8000/redoc check the API.

 ## Dataset